Ice Cream Wars & Scoop Secrets

 146 Ponsonby Road, Ponsonby

 The Organic Lalele Gelato is another place to get incredible gelato in Auckland.
 I stated above that I study for creaminess in ice cream.
-Gelato delivers this because it typically has a denser, creamier texture due to less air being consolidated into it when blended.
+Gelato delivers this because it typically has a denser, creamier texture due to less air being consolidated when blended.
 Plus, gelato has fewer calories and fat because it is produced mostly with milk rather than cream.
 This means fat doesn’t cover the taste buds as much, so the flavours of gelato are stronger and vibrant.

 This explains why Lalele is just so damn delicious.
-Their smooth rich and creamy espresso and chocolate gelato (made with real shots of Altezano Brother’s organic espresso and trade aid milk chocolate) is our favourite flavour.
+Their smooth, rich, and creamy espresso and chocolate gelato (made with real shots of Altezano Brother’s organic espresso and Trade Aid milk chocolate) is our favourite flavour.
 Still, the vegan rosemary, raspberry and coconut and the unusual wild-harvested Kawakawa sorbet are also fantastic.

 Started in 2012, Lalele now has a store at Ponsonby Central and a permanent inside stall at Catalina Bay Farmers Market in Hobsonville —along with a little vintage gelato caravan you can spot at various Auckland events throughout the year.